lvshuiyiqing/instcov-1/README.md

 will be written into `instcov.dump`.
 You can change the file name by setting environment variable `INSTCOV_FILE`.

-Also, the trace file could be written in binary mode.
-You need to set environment variable `INSTCOV_BINARY_MODE` to `TRUE` or `YES` to enable binary mode.
+The trace file will be written in binary mode by default.
+Also, the trace file could be written in text mode.
+You need to set environment variable `INSTCOV_TEXT_MODE` to `TRUE` or `YES` to enable text mode.

 ## Using the scripts
 Alternatively, you can use the wrapper scripts shipped with this